David73-Coloa/programming-course/Languages/C/content/01/variables/README.md

 <code>#include &lt;stdio.h&gt;
 int age = 5;
 int main() {
-  printf("My age is:%d",age); // The output will be: My age is 5, and the %d keyword is for the int variables return 0;
+  printf("My age is:%d",age); // The output will be: My age is 5
+  // The %d keyword is for the int variables return 0;
 }
 </code>